wesselvdv/pgbouncer/doc/config.md

 ### max_user_connections

 Do not allow more than this many server connections per user (regardless of database).
-This considers the PgBouncer user that is associated with a pool, which is either the user specified for the server connection or in absence of that the user the client has connected as.
+This considers the pg_ddm user that is associated with a pool, which is either the user specified for the server connection or in absence of that the user the client has connected as.